 - salt to taste

-You can roast the corn under the broiler if you prefer not to grill.
+You can opt to roast the corn under the broiler rather than grilling.